Fry-Networks/ExternalAPI/README.md

 # External API Service

 Lightweight FastAPI service that provides the HTTP contract consumed by the miner binaries.
-It stores all state in memory (or on-disk snapshots if you extend `storage.py`).
+Uses MongoDB for persistent storage with optimized database structure for scalability and performance.

 ## Project Structure